mhaugrud/msumcspy/_sources/Strings/LSystems.rst

 .. admonition:: Extend the program ...

-   - Type the drawLsystem function in activecode string_lsys
+   - Place the drawLsystem function between the createLSystem and main functions in the above activecode
    - In the main function, call the drawLSystem function with the string produced by createLSystem, and values mentions above for angle and distance
    - Try rather large values (greater than 30) for the timesToRepeat argument when calling createLSystem